 “You aren’t Janet.”
 His voice oozed sex appeal, dark and husky, like the rumble of thunder that passed overhead.

-He sighed and lowered his lighter.
-“I thought you were someone else.”
+He sighed and lowered the light he held.
+“Sorry.
+I thought you were someone else.”

 “Let’s see some ID, sweetheart.”